 Colombian people love to talk and tell great stories, and especially to entertain guests.
 Colombian cities, beaches, heritage towns, and every corner of the country falls within that vibe that can be felt upon arriving.
 It’s all thanks to a richness that is not just cultural, but also natural, much like the warmth of Colombians themselves.

 Colombia has 50% of the planet’s paramos.
 Half of the country consists of lush rainforests and 35% of its territory lies in the Amazon

-This means the most welcoming country in the world is also the second-most biodiverse, with a great variety of animals, plants and landscapes across the many different climates that remain virtually unchanged year-round.
+This means the most welcoming place on Earth is also the second-most biodiverse, with a great variety of animals, plants and landscapes across the many different climates that remain virtually unchanged year-round.
 This was one of many reasons why it was ranked the best emerging travel destination in 2020 by the United States Tour Operators Association (USTOA).